Muskan704/NeuroScan-AI/README.md

 🧭 Step 1 — Clone the Repository
 git clone https://github.com/YOUR-USERNAME/NeuroScan-AI.git
 cd NeuroScan-AI

 🧭 Step 2 — Create a Virtual Environment (⚠️ Required)
 Creating a virtual environment ensures package isolation.
-# For Windows
+For Windows
 python -m venv venv
 venv\Scripts\activate

-# For macOS / Linux
+For macOS / Linux
 python3 -m venv venv
 source venv/bin/activate

-⚠️ Note: You must activate the virtual environment before installing dependencies, otherwise the app may fail to run due to version conflicts.
+⚠️ Note: You must activate the virtual environment before installing dependencies, otherwise the app may fail due to version conflicts.
 🧭 Step 3 — Install Dependencies
 pip install -r requirements.txt

 🧭 Step 4 — Run the Streamlit App
 streamlit run neuroscan_app.py

 The app will start at:
 👉 http://localhost:8501

 🧩 Model Info
 The trained model file efficientnet_b0_best.pth (if included) is required for inference.
-If the model file exceeds 100MB and isn’t included here, please download it from your shared link (e.g., Google Drive or Hugging Face) and place it in the project root directory.
+If the model file exceeds 100 MB and isn’t included, please download it from your shared source (e.g. Google Drive or Hugging Face) and place it in the project root directory.

 📦 Requirements
-The dependencies are listed in requirements.txt: streamlit==1.50.0 torch torchvision
+Dependencies listed in requirements.txt: streamlit==1.50.0
+torch
+torchvision